safops/MCBCMassacre/README.md

 When the CIA feared that too many people now knew about the chemical cremation any Williams's "Company" provided residence, they began [resurfacing the pool](Photos/LegacyPoolResurfacing.JPG) at the same time they lstarted the [baptisms](Photos/Baptism.JPG) at Mount Calvary Baptist Church.
 Williams thinks this may be the "crumbling wall" sung about by Vandaveer.
 The now missing and impersonated Mark Charles Heigdinger of Vandaveer is Williams' one-time best friend.
 Williams states that the Creator used Vandaveer to help Williams during a rather dark period in his life, Vandaveer's Divide and Conquer album details his Aunt Mary of Sandy Hook, TN, and her life with Annie whom befriended her after her husband died of COVID-19 ("Resurrection Mary"), Mount Calvary Baptist Church and the Kentucky State Police's finding of bones on the church's property and Williams' attempts to ring the fire bell ("A Mighty Leviathan of Old"), and the Creator's opinion of and plan for some of the players in what is definitely no game ("The Sound and the Fury").
 The Vandaveer's  "Dig Down Deep" begins the next chapter of Williams' life with his partner--whom the CIA couldn't kill either.

 Practically every missing person in this tragedy has been chemically cremated in their bathtub and bones ground which makes them look like gravel.

+## UPDATE
+On Monday July 31, 2023 Williams converted an [image](Correspondence/20230526-CeaseAndDesistToKEW.HEIC) of the [Cease and Desist to PDF format](Correspondence/20230526-CeaseAndDesist.pdf) and [committed](a6d249a945538802e2bc047594025778974e495d) it to the repository.
+Moments later, a Clayton County Sheriff’s Deputy knocked on his apartment door and served him with an [Order of Protection](Correspondence/20230731-ReceivedOOP.pdf).
+Which alleges Williams was stalking Felix G. Williams.
+It should be noted that this “court document” bears the name Felix G. Williams instead of Felix G. Williams, III which would be his pastor’s grandfather who is long deceased.

+Williams does not believe the [Petitioner’s Statement](Photos/PetitionersStatement.png)  was written or reviewed by the Rev. Dr. Felix G. Williams, III who has a Doctorate in Divinity as it refers to the baptismal as a *baptism pool.* Williams struggles to think of anyone other than the CIA or it’s hired atheist actors who would refer to a baptismal in this way.

+Further, Williams does not believe Fayette county even has a Sheriff as Lexington-Fayette Urban County Government’s only law enforcement, to his knowledge, is the Lexington (or LFUCG) Police Department.
+When Williams attempted to obtain his court date he found no court date, an out of character website and smaller than expected court docket, along with only one courtroom.
+[Screenshots of search](beb25d3c92f10802c34d2a29c8540cfbb5d19818)

 ### Frequently Asked Questions (FAQ) about the massacre